jisan66/test_weather_app_ui/README.md

 fvcproductions
 Thank you for checking out Weather Watch!
 We hope you enjoy using our app for your weather updates.

-sql
+markdown
 Copy code

 ### Customization Notes:
-- **Replace Placeholder URLs**: Update any placeholder URLs (like your repo link, author name, and contact information) with actual links.
+- **Replace Placeholder URLs**: Update the placeholder URLs (like your repo link and author contact information) with actual links.
-- **License**: If you have a specific license file or type, make sure to update the license section accordingly.
+- **License**: Ensure the license section reflects your specific license type if needed.
 - **Contributors**: Add any additional contributors you want to recognize.

-This README structure should provide a clear, organized, and professional presentation of your project.
-Let me know if you need any more changes or additional information!
+Let me know if you need any further modifications or additional information!